yonatanbitton/mdtel/readme.md

 The manual labeled medical terms are at dir `data\manual_labeled`

+The notebook `reproduce_paper_tables.ipynb` provides steps to reproduce the results table that were reported in the paper.

 We now describe steps to reproduce each one of the steps.

 ## Transliteration